kivy/kivy/doc/sources/gsoc.rst

     accessing contacts, recording audio, and utilizing speech recognition.

-    Under the hood you'll use PyJNIus on Android, PyOBJus on OSX and iOS, ctypes on Windows, and native APIs on Linux.
+    Under the hood you'll use PyJNIus on Android, PyOBJus on OS X and iOS, ctypes on Windows, and native APIs on Linux.
 This probably would also include improving PyObjus and PyJNIus to handle interfaces that they can't right now.